David S. Wishart: Computational biology and open science

 Wishart has made all his lab's data resources, computer programs, algorithms and techniques publicly accessible.
 This open science/open access initiative has been aimed at providing tools and techniques to make biomolecular NMR, metabolomics, structural biology and a number of related techniques more accessible for all scientists.
-So far, this initiative has led Wishart's lab to develop and release more than 100 publicly accessible web servers and web-based databases, including NP-MRD and CFM-ID.
+So far, this initiative has led Wishart's lab to develop and release more than 100 publicly accessible web servers and web-based databases, including Natural Products Magnetic resonance Database (NP-MRD) and Competitive Fragmentation Modeling for Metabolite Identification (CFM-ID).
 To further his open-science efforts, Wishart co-founded several educational bioinformatics programs such as the Canadian Bioinformatics Workshops and has been actively involved in other international standardization and open-source initiatives to make computational biology resources more widely available and accessible.